liuqx315/Multiscale-pattern/sundials_extensions/doc/source/Organization.rst

 - ARKDENSE: LU factorization and backsolving with dense matrices (using either an internal implementation or BLAS/LAPACK);
-- ARKBAND: LU factorization and backsolving with banded matrices (using either na internal implementation or BLAS/LAPACK).
+- ARKBAND: LU factorization and backsolving with banded matrices (using either an internal implementation or BLAS/LAPACK).

 The *spils* family of linear solvers provides scaled preconditioned linear solvers and includes: